sinonjs/fake-timers/README.md

 Implements the `now` method of the [`Performance`](https://developer.mozilla.org/en-US/docs/Web/API/Performance/now) object but using the clock to provide the correct time.
 Only available in environments that support the Performance object (browsers mostly).

-### `lolex.withGlobal`
+### `FakeTimers.withGlobal`

-In order to support creating clocks based on separate or sandboxed environments (such as JSDOM), Lolex exports a factory method which takes single argument `global`, which it inspects to figure out what to mock and what features to support.
-When invoking this function with a global, you will get back an object with `timers`, `createClock` and `install` - same as the regular Lolex exports only based on the passed in global instead of the global environment.
+In order to support creating clocks based on separate or sandboxed environments (such as JSDOM), FakeTimers exports a factory method which takes single argument `global`, which it inspects to figure out what to mock and what features to support.
+When invoking this function with a global, you will get back an object with `timers`, `createClock` and `install` - same as the regular FakeTimers exports only based on the passed in global instead of the global environment.

 ## Running tests

-Lolex has a comprehensive test suite.
+FakeTimers has a comprehensive test suite.
 If you're thinking of contributing bug fixes or suggesting new features, you need to make sure you have not broken any tests.
 You are also expected to add tests for any new behavior.